affinidi/reference-api-dsep-jobs-bpp/README.md

 </br>
-This document provides a reference Beckn Provider Platform (BPP) implementation for the Jobs and Internships track complaint to DSEP spec v1.0.0.
-Job and Internship BPP Service enables  interactions between job providers/employers and job seekrs.
-The capability is designed to establish a transparent ecosystem that fosters learning, connection, problem-solving, and knowledge-sharing within communities.
+This document serves as a reference for the implementation of the Beckn Provider Platform (BPP) specifically tailored to the Jobs and Internships track, compliant with the DSEP spec v1.0.0.
+The Job and Internship BPP Service facilitates interactions between job providers/employers and job seekers, with the aim of establishing a transparent ecosystem that promotes learning, connection, problem-solving, and knowledge-sharing within communities.

 </div>

 ## Deployment and Network Registration Details
-The reference BPP implemented in this repository is onboarded on the Beckn Gateway and Beckn Gateway Registry under the Jobs and Internships category.
+This repository contains a reference implementation of the BPP that has been onboarded on the Beckn Gateway and Beckn Gateway Registry under the Jobs and Internships category.
 - [BPP Deployed URL](https://6vs8xnx5i7.execute-api.ap-south-1.amazonaws.com/dsep) [swaggger](https://6vs8xnx5i7.execute-api.ap-south-1.amazonaws.com/dsep/swagger/index.html)
 - BAP [use postman collection to test the BPP](https://github.com/beckn/DSEP-Specification/blob/master/artefacts/postman-collections/jobs-internships/jobs-internships-postman-collection.json)
 - BPP Network Participant Id: [affinidi.com.bpp](https://github.com/affinidi/reference-api-dsep-jobs-bpp)